API Architecture | Teleport

 Client connection

-The API client makes requests through an open connection to the Teleport Auth server.
+The API client makes requests through an open connection to the Teleport Auth Service.

-If the Auth server is isolated behind a Proxy Server, a reverse tunnel connection can be made using SSH certificates signed by the auth server.
+If the Auth Service is isolated behind a Proxy Server, a reverse tunnel connection can be made using SSH certificates signed by the Auth Service.
 You can either provide the server's reverse tunnel address directly or provide the web proxy address and have the client automatically retrieve the reverse tunnel address.

 While all Credential loaders support mTLS connections, only some support SSH connections (see the chart above).